atarazana/gramola-operator/part-2-1.md

-# Part Two
+# Part Two: Deploy and Upgrade Gramola using [OLM](https://github.com/operator-framework/operator-lifecycle-manager) on kubernetes

 Part Two is way easier and doesn't involve coding.
 If you skipped part one because you don't know if you want to spend the time it takes until you have a deeper understanding and how it all works you're at the right place.

-Here we will install and upgrade the Gramola Operator, an operator in charge of installing and upgrading an application that involves data.
-In general for demos you see operators that usually install a system and that's it.
-Not the case, Gramola, although it is a super-simple musical events system as explained before, stores events in a PostgreSQL database, more over there's a change in the schema from version 0.0.1 to version 0.0.2 so the operator not only cares about intalling the components it also cares about updating the dabase schema if needed and migrating data if the schema suffered any changes.
-All this makes this demontration, at least so I think, more interesting than the usual.
+Here we will install and upgrade the Gramola Operator, an operator in charge of installing and upgrading an application that involves data (*that changes its schema over time

+In general you see demos of operators that install a given system and that's it.
+This is not the case, Gramola, although it is a super-simple musical events system as explained before, stores events in a PostgreSQL database, more over, a change in the database schema is introduced in version 0.0.2 so the operator not only cares about installing the components (Deployments, ConfigMaps, Secrets, etc.) it also cares about updating the images of the different Deployments and, drum roll, upgrading the database schema if needed and migrating data if the schema suffered any changes.
+All this makes this demonstration, at least so I think, more interesting than the usual demo.

-We've divided this part into two steps:
+We've divided this demo into:

 1. Install the CatalogSource and deploy version 0.0.1
 2. Generate some data